openfoodfacts/openfoodfacts-ai/spellcheck/README.md

 The pairs are now aligned.
 We can now know which tokens were supposed to change, and which were not supposed to.

-But multiplying these vectors, we can calculate the Precision-Recall metrics.
+By multiplying these vectors, we can calculate the Precision-Recall metrics.

-* Compute Precision, Recall, and Correction Precision
+4. Compute Precision, Recall, and Correction Precision

 By taking these 2 sparse vectors and their inverse, we can calculate the number of True Positives (`TP`), False Positives (`FP`) and False Negatives (`FN`) to compute the Precision and Recall.